-Three ciphers from 1661, 1675, and 1676 uses two-digit figures with diacritics (see another article), the practice not seen in later ciphers known to me.
+Three diplomatic codes from 1661, 1675, and 1676 use two-digit figures with diacritics (see another article), the practice not seen in later ciphers known to me.

 However, the non-alphabetical arrangement was not always fully implemented.
-For example, the above ciphers of 1689 and 1690-1693 had single letters in alphabetical order in low numbers.
+For example, the above ciphers of (2) 1689 and (4) 1690-1693 had single letters in alphabetical order in low numbers.
 Moreover, the arrangement of syllables and words was not completely random but those with the same initial letter tended to follow one another with an interval of ten.
-This allowed John Wallis, an English mathematician, who deciphered many French ciphers during the English Civil War as well as after the Glorious Revolution, to guess that some code number indicated a name beginning with a D, for example.
+Probably, the original cipher was arranged on a sheet as in the images shown above, which allows the single sheet to serve for both encoding and decoding purposes.
+(So, technically, it is a "one part" code.)
+The regularity allowed John Wallis, an English mathematician, who deciphered many French ciphers during the English Civil War as well as after the Glorious Revolution, to guess that, for example, a certain code number indicated a name beginning with a D.

 Wallis observed in 1689 the French "change their cyphers so often, and study every time to make them harder than before".
 In 1697, he said in his autobiography "of late years, the French Methods of Cipher are grown so intricate beyond what it was wont to be, that I have failed of many; tho' I have master'd divers of them." (see another article) Notwithstanding his testimony, later ciphers were not necessarily better than previous ones, as noted above.